 Note: 6 of the first 9 hours taken must be 10000 courses; 9 of the first 18 hours taken must be 10000 courses; 15 of the first 35 hours taken must be 10000 courses; and 20000 courses may be taken concurrently with 10000 courses.
-Formation for Ministry classes must be taken the 1st, 2nd and last semesters while at MTS.

 Area Course Title Concentration Credit Hours

 Introductory PM 10000 Christian Ministry 3

-(13 courses) NT 10000 Introduction to Interpreting the New Testament 3
+(10 courses) NT 10000 Introduction to Interpreting the New Testament 3

 OT 10000 Introduction to Interpreting the Old Testament 3

 TH 10000 Christian Beliefs 3

-CH 10000 Introduction to Church History 3 3
+CH 10000 Introduction to Church History 3

 EM 20000 Introduction to Educational Ministry 3

 WP 20000 Theology of Worship and Preaching 3

 PC 20000 Introduction to Pastoral Care 3

 ET 20000 Introduction to Christian Ethics 3

 CM 20000 Mission of the Church 3

-FM10108 Formation for Ministry (1st Semester) 1

-FM20108 Formation for Ministry (2nd Semester) 1

-FM30108 Formation for Ministry (Last Semester) 1
+CG 00108 Covenant Group 0

 Practica PC 01151 Clinical Practicum 3

 (3 courses) PM 01100 Supervised Parish Practicum 3

 WP 01104 Worship and Preaching Practicum 3

 Specified Electi ves

 (11 courses) History and Tl neology (any courses with TH or CH prefixes) 6

-Biblical Studio es (any courses with OT or NT prefixes) 6
+Biblical Studie es (any courses with OT or NT prefixes) 6

-Ethics and Mi ssion (any courses with the ET or CM prefixes) 6
+Ethics and Mission (any courses with the ET or CM prefixes) 6

-nistry (at least one must be a preaching elective w hile 9

-y bear EM, PC, WP and or PM prefixes)
+nistry (at least one must be a preaching elective w y bear EM, PC, WP and or PM prefixes) hile 9

 Cross Cultural Studies 6

 Free Electives (5 courses) Free Electives 15

-Totals 32 courses 90
+Totals 29 courses 87

-\\Cross Cultural Studies designates those courses that expose the student to the perspectives of diverse communities and aspects of cultures beyond or different from the student's own cultural, ethnic, social or ecclesial context.
-For this reason, students must select courses that differ from their own context to meet the requirement for cross-cultural studies.
+^{}Cross Cultural Studies designates those courses that expose the student to the perspectives of diverse communities and aspects of cultures beyond or different from the student's own cultural, ethnic, social or ecclesial context.
+For this reason, students must select courses that differ from their own cultural context to meet the requirement for cross-cultural studies.
 Courses that might satisfy this requirement include, but are not limited to, courses in African American Studies (AA), Context and Mission (CM), and cross-cultural immersion experiences such as AMERC.
 Courses counting toward fulfilling this requirement must be approved by the student's advisor or the VPAA/Dean.

-Additional Graduation Requirements: M.Div. students are required to earn 18 Theological Colloquia credits, complete Stage II of Profiles of Ministry and earn no less than a 2.00 cumulative grade point average.
+Additional Graduation Requirements: M.Div. students are also required to earn 18 lecture credits, complete Stage II of Profiles of Ministry and earn no less than a 2.00 cumulative grade point average.